tommybobbins/AWS_Certified_SA_Associate/README.md

 - *ENI* Elastic Network Interface is a NIC.
 Multiple ENI can be added.
 - *EN* Enhanced Networking.
 High performances networking on support instance types.
 SRV-IOV - High network throughput, low CPU overhead, high PPS, Low latency.
 10->100Gb/s.
 Instance types, ENA better than VF
 - *EFA* Elastic Fabric Adapter is a network interface for Amazon EC2 instances that enables running applications requiring high levels of inter-node communications at scale on AWS.
 EFA are attached to an EC2 instance to accelerate high performance computing and machine learning applications.
+- *ENI* attach.
+You can attach a network interface to an instance when it's running (hot attach), when it's stopped (warm attach), or when the instance is being launched (cold attach).

 ## Spot Instances